shawnlaffan/perl-pp-autolink/README.md

 The pp_autolink.pl script finds dependent DLLs and passes them to a pp call.

 It has been tested for Windows machines only so far.
 It is untested on linux, and is unlikely to work on macs.
+Pull requests are welcome.

 The argument list is the same as for pp.